Emburse Assurance Overview for Emburse Professional

 How Emburse Assurance Works

-Emburse Assurance runs checks at defined points in the expense process.
+Emburse Assurance runs audit checks at defined points in the expense process.
 Your organization can choose which supported checks to enable and where they apply.

 Message Behavior